abhijit424515/PICTIONARY_DRAWBOARD/README.md

 ## The Game

+Server port is mentioned in the `env` file, which is not included in the github repo for security reasons.
 ### Creating and Joining Rooms

 - We created a room for each game instance, and generated a corresponding unique room ID.